SimplifyJobs/2024-New-Grad-Tech-Jobs/README.md

-# Summer 2024 Tech Internships by Pitt CSC & Simplify
+# 2024 New Grad Tech Internships by Simplify

-We're back!
-Use this repo to share and keep track of software, tech, CS, PM, quant internships for **Summer 2024**.
-The list is maintained collaboratively by the [Pitt Computer Science Club](https://pittcsc.org/) and [Simplify](https://simplify.jobs/)!
+Use this repo to share and keep track of software, tech, CS, PM, quant jobs for new grads.
+The list is maintained by the [Simplify](https://simplify.jobs/)!

-> **Update (Aug 10, 2023)** :partying_face:
+> **Launch (Aug 17, 2023)** :partying_face:
-> - Order of postings is now newest to oldest
-> - Sponsorship Information is now shown using emojis (see legend)
+> - You guys asked for it, and now it's here!

 :warning: Please note that this repository is exclusively for internships/co-ops in the United States, Canada, or Remote positions :earth_americas:

-🧠 For valuable tips on navigating the internship process, be sure to check out our guide [Zero to Offer](https://www.pittcs.wiki/zero-to-offer) 🧠.

 🙏 **Contribute by submitting an [issue](https://github.com/SimplifyJobs/2024-New-Grad-Tech-Roles/issues/new/choose)!
 See the contribution guidelines [here](https://github.com/pittcsc/2024-New-Grad-Tech-Roles/blob/dev/CONTRIBUTING.md)!** 🙏